weiji14/cryospheric-data-lakes/code/docker/README.md

                       -v /tmp/.X11-unix/:/tmp/.X11-unix/  `#X11 forwarding` \
                       -v /dev/shm:/dev/shm                `#ALSA forwarding` \
                       -v ${HOME}/.atom:/home/atom/.atom \ `#Personalized .atom config` \
-                      -v `dirname "$PWD"`:/home/atom/alp  `#Set working directory` \
+                      -v `dirname "$PWD"`:/home/atom      `#Set working directory` \
                       -e DISPLAY                          `#Tell docker to display` \
                       ahb                                 `#Run atom-beta`

 To set up an alias you can run directly from the command-line, or pin to your Linux taskbar/dock:

-    $ alias alp-atom='cd path/to/antarctic-lakes-phd/code/ && \
+    $ alias cryodatalake-atom='cd path/to/cryospheric-data-lakes/code/ && \
             docker run --rm -p 8888:8888                        `#Map port 8888 for Jupyter` \
                             -v /tmp/.X11-unix/:/tmp/.X11-unix/  `#X11 forwarding`  \
                             -v /dev/shm:/dev/shm                `#ALSA forwarding` \
-                            -v `dirname "$PWD"`:/home/atom/alp  `#Set working directory` \
+                            -v `dirname "$PWD"`:/home/atom      `#Set working directory` \
                             -e DISPLAY                          `#Tell docker to display` \
                             ahb                                 `#Run atom-beta`

-    $ alp-atom     `#This single statement now runs the above code directly :woohoo:`
+    $ cryodatalake-atom     `#This single statement now runs the above code directly :woohoo:`

-Note that the alias only applies for your current login session, to make it permanent, add the "alias alp-atom ... " code block to the end of your ~/.bashrc file, or create a [~/.bash_aliases](https://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias/17537#17537) file and put it in there.
+Note that the alias only applies for your current login session, to make it permanent, add the "alias cryodatalake-atom ... " code block to the end of your ~/.bashrc file, or create a [~/.bash_aliases](https://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias/17537#17537) file and put it in there.

 **BONUS**: Once you launch the docker container, you can also access a [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) IDE-like environment either through your own host browser at http://localhost:8888/ or http://0.0.0.0:8888/.
 You can also open it inside of Atom using `Ctrl+Shift+P` and typing `Browser Plus: Open`.
 The token code can be copied from the terminal where you executed the `docker run` statement.